pivotal/docs-tap/scst-sign/overview.hbs.md

-# Supply Chain Security Tools for VMware Tanzu - Sign
+# Overview of Supply Chain Security Tools for VMware Tanzu - Sign

 This component is removed in Tanzu Application Platform v1.4 in favor of [Supply Chain Security Tools - Policy Controller](../scst-policy/overview.md).